 Compared to more popular formats such as PNG and JPG, the image quality remains the same regardless of the screen resolution.
 It’s also important to understand that SVG is an open standard.
 It can be opened in almost any graphics application.

 All in all, SVG is a better true vector format for logos and a host of other graphics.
 Perhaps most importantly, it’s universally accepted for all web-based projects.
+For logos this file type is also the smallest in size which means it will load the fastest.

 The only real downside of exporting a logo as an SVG file is what happens next.
 Once that file is opened and editing is attempted, it may not be possible to reverse any changes.
 It’s not uncommon to have to do post submission work by hand on SVG edits.